Niall Garbh O'Donnell: Partnership with royal forces

 Niall quarreled with Lord Deputy Charles Blount, 8th Baron Mountjoy, over land rights in Tyrconnell.

 Nicknamed "the Queen's O'Donnell", Niall was unrivalled in his use of Ireland's terrain as part of guerilla warfare.
 With the aid of both his military skill and his team of Irish spies, the royal army mobilised across Tyrconnell and north-west Ulster.
 He also provided intel on Hugh Roe's tactics.
 By Docwra's admission, Niall's service was crucial.
 After the war, he wrote "I must confess a truth, all by the help and advice of Neal Garbh and his followers, and the other Irish that came in with Sir Arthur O'Neale, without whose intelligence and guidance little or nothing could have been done of ourselves".
 Docwra nevertheless took the precaution of placing a spy into Niall's entourage.
 Niall spoke broken English, and during his conversations with Docwra he required English soldier Humphrey Willis to act as interpreter.

 In December 1600, Niall travelled to Dublin to meet Lord Deputy Charles Blount, 8th Baron Mountjoy.
 Niall was granted a custodium of Tyrconnell (excepting Ballyshannon and the fishery of the Erne) on 18 March 1601, which also recognised him as the O'Donnell clan chief.
-To his dismay, this excluded Inishowen (a peninsula in Tyrconnell), as Mountjoy granted its lordship to fellow loyalist Cahir O'Doherty.
+To his dismay, this excluded Inishowen (a peninsula in Tyrconnell), which Mountjoy granted to loyalist Cahir O'Doherty.
 Traditionally the O'Donnell clan owned Inishowen and rented it to the O'Doherty clan in return for black rents.
 Docwra quoted Niall as saying "Inishowen is mine and were there but one cow in the country that cow would I take and use it as my own."
-His desire to rule Tyrconnell in the style of a traditional Gaelic chief was incompatible with the government's desire for Tyrconnell to be subsumed under the Kingdom of Ireland.
-To placate Niall, Docwra gave him control of MacSweeney's country.
+To placate him, Docwra gave Niall control of MacSweeney's country.
 When Niall returned to Derry in April, his relationship with Docwra was beginning to worsen.

 In April 1601, Hugh Roe unexpectedly marched on Niall, forcing him to temporarily retreat to Derry.
 On 26 May, upon hearing that Tyrone was near Lifford, Niall put together a small group of both Irish and English soldiers and attacked Tyrone's larger army.
 Niall's forces killed 100 of Tyrone's men, and chased Tyrone for miles.